 Heralded as professional road cycling’s rockstar, Slovakian Peter Sagan needs little introduction.
 Sprint phenom, classics superstar, three-time consecutive world champion, five-time green jersey winner at the Tour de France, and even an occasional GC contender, his versatility on the bicycle is unmatched.

 Sagan’s animated personality matches his racing style: bold, stylish, and self-assured.
-An eight-season veteran of the WorldTour at only 27 years old, Sagan’s race resume is impressive.
+An eight-season veteran of the WorldTour at only 28 years old, Sagan’s race resume is impressive.
 He’s already hit the 100-win mark reached by few athletes over the course of an entire career.
-He’s won just one of cycling’s five Monuments, the 2016 Tour of Flanders, but between Milan-San Remo, Flanders, and Paris-Roubaix, he’s been in the top 10 on over 10 occasions.
+He’s won two of cycling’s five Monuments, the 2016 Tour of Flanders and the 2018 Paris-Roubaix, and between Milan-San Remo, Flanders, and Roubaix, he’s been in the top 10 on over 10 occasions.

 As a junior, Sagan began racing mountain bike and cyclocross.
 His bike-handling skills were clear even as an 18 year-old.
 In 2008, Sagan notched his first world class results — a junior world mountain bike championship as well as a second at the junior cyclocross world championship.
 The following year marked his foray into road racing before ascending to the WorldTour level with Liquigas.
 His ability on the road became apparent during the 2010 season when, as a 20-year-old, he scored victories at Paris-Nice, Tour de Romandie, and the Amgen Tour of California.